Who We Are

 Dr. Brian Victor is the Associate Vice Chancellor for Student Affairs at the University of North Carolina Wilmington.
 He completed his Ph.D. in Clinical Psychology at The Catholic University of America.
 He also received masters’ degrees in Education from Harvard University and in Clinical Psychology from Catholic University.
 Dr. Victor is a Licensed Psychologist –HSP in North Carolina as well as in Maryland and Washington, DC, and he currently works with health and academic success related services for students.
 His research interests include crisis intervention, suicidal behavior, psychotherapy integration, and resiliency in overcoming adversity.

-Leslie Wright joined Career Center in November 2002, from Old Dominion University.
+Leslie Wright is an Assistant Director, Social Media Coordinator with the Career Center.
+Leslie joined the Career Center in November 2002, from Old Dominion University.
 She

 is the liaison to the Cameron School of Business and holds office hours in